Adobe-CEP/Samples/PProPanel/ReadMe.md

 - The [PProPanel](https://github.com/Adobe-CEP/Samples/tree/master/PProPanel)
     sample project is exhaustive in its exercise of Premiere Pro's ExtendScript API.
 If you're reading this, you likely already _have_ the PProPanel sample.

-- The
-    [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD)
-    signing utility creates signed .zxp bundles for Add-Ons or direct distribution.
-- Microsoft Visual Studio Code, and the ExtendScript debugging extension.
+- [Microsoft Visual Studio Code](https://visualstudio.microsoft.com/vs/), and the [ExtendScript debugging extension](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug).
 This extension running in VSCode is Adobe's recommended ExtendScript development environment.
 Sorry, ExtendScript Toolkit; you had a good long run.

+*Note: Creative Cloud Desktop handles >95% of all extension installation cases, and the Adobe Exchange Store can take your extension's directory as an input, and generate a .zxp file for you.
+However, it is often desirable to be able to test deployment on a local system, so we're still including links to the following stand-alone tools.*

 - Use the [ExManCmd](https://www.adobeexchange.com/resources/28) command line
     utility to test .zxp installation.

+- The
+    [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD)
+    signing utility creates signed .zxp bundles for Add-Ons or direct distribution.

 ### 2. Enable loading of unsigned panels

 Further [relevant information](https://medium.com/adobetech/how-to-create-your-first-adobe-panel-in-6-easy-steps-f8bd4ed5778) is available from the Extensibility team.

-*Note: Premiere Pro 15.x integrates CEP10, so even if you had unsigned panels loading before (using CEP7 or CEP8), you'll need to perform this step again, but for key CSXS.10.*
+*Note: Premiere Pro 22.x integrates CEP11, so even if you had unsigned panels loading before (up to CEP10), you'll need to perform this step again, but for key CSXS.11.*

 On Mac, type the following into Terminal, then relaunch Finder (either via rebooting, or from the Force Quit dialog):